baselakasha/quentra/README.md

 </div>

+## Features
+### Flexible Budget Management
+- **Multiple Budget Types**: Create specialized budgets for household expenses, vacations, projects, or any financial goal
+- **Budget Duplication**: Save time by cloning existing budgets as templates for new ones
+- **Priority Pinning**: Keep important budgets easily accessible at the top of your dashboard
+- **Custom Categories**: Organize spending with personalized categories that match your lifestyle

+### Visual Financial Insights
+- **Real-time Progress Tracking**: Visual indicators show exactly how your spending compares to your plan
+- **Color-coded Budget Health**: Instantly understand your financial status with intuitive color cues
+- **Savings Projections**: Automatically calculate and visualize potential savings when income is set
+- **Timeline Awareness**: Clear indicators of budget duration help you stay on track

+### Intuitive User Experience
+- **Drag-and-Drop Organization**: Reorder categories effortlessly on desktop
+- **In-line Editing**: Quickly rename categories with a simple click
+- **Responsive Design**: Seamless experience across desktop and mobile devices
+- **Clean, Modern Interface**: Thoughtfully designed with focus on simplicity and efficiency

 ## Implementation
 The backend is a RESTful API built using TypeScript, Node.js, Express.js, and TypeOrm with PostgreSQL database, while the frontend is built using Angular